Andreas Weimann

-Andreas Weimann (/de/; born 5 August 1991) is an Austrian professional footballer who plays as a forward or attacking midfielder for club Derby County and the Austria national team.
+Andreas Weimann (/de/; born 5 August 1991) is an Austrian professional footballer who plays as a forward or attacking midfielder for club Cheltenham Town and the Austria national team.

 He was signed by Aston Villa as a sixteen-year-old from Rapid Wien and went on to make 129 total appearances and score 24 goals for the Premier League club.
 He left in 2015 for Derby County, joined Wolverhampton Wanderers on loan in January 2017, and signed for Bristol City in July 2018, Weimann spent six years at Bristol City, where he also had a loan spell at West Bromwich Albion in early 2024.
 In August 2024, he joined Blackburn Rovers where he spent a season.
 In July 2025, Weimann rejoined Derby County.
+He returned to Rapid on loan in January 2026.
+Weimann left Derby in June 2026.

 Weimann made his senior international debut for Austria in 2012, and has earned over 20 caps.

 Club career

 Rapid Wien

-Born in Vienna, Weimann began his career at hometown club FC Stadlau before joining Rapid Wien as a thirteen-year-old.
+Born in Vienna, Weimann began his career at hometown club Stadlau before joining Rapid Wien as a thirteen-year-old.
 He remained there for three years, before being signed by Premier League club Aston Villa, joining the club alongside fellow Austrian Dominik Hofbauer.
 He has since mentioned that he still supports Rapid.